Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 3. Not Understanding Handgun Laws & Requirements In Your State & Jurisdiction

-Regularly seek out current handgun LAWS and requirements for your state and jurisdiction from a competent source.
+Regularly seek out current handgun LAWS and requirements for your state and jurisdiction from competent sources such as attorneys, local firearms instructors, or law enforcement.
+When researching applicable laws, use official websites for the jurisdiction.

 Check out Pew Pew Tactical’s Concealed Carry Laws by State resource.